Dr. Dmitry Batenkov

 Publications

-• [PDF] [DOI] D. Batenkov and N. Diab, “Super-resolution of generalized spikes and spectra of confluent Vandermonde matrices,” Applied and computational harmonic analysis, vol. 65, 2023.
+• [PDF] [DOI] D. Batenkov and N. Diab, “Super-resolution of generalized spikes and spectra of confluent Vandermonde matrices,” Applied and Computational Harmonic Analysis, vol. 65, 2023.

 [Bibtex]